stormpath/express-stormpath/docs/source/register.rst

 This is a small bit of HTML markup which does the following:

-* Includes the common menu bar for the application (we will customize it in a later section)
+* Includes the common menu bar for the application (we will customize it the next section)
-* Sets up some bootstrap classes so that the page flows nicely
+* Sets up some Bootstrap classes so that the page flows nicely
 * Inserts the default registration form, via the ``sp-registration-form`` directive
 * Declares (on the directive) that we want to send the user to the main page after they register